10 Things to Know Before Moving to Korea

 3. Navigating the Housing Market

 Finding a place to live in Korea can be quite different from what you're used to.
-In major cities like Seoul, the housing market is competitive, and the concept of 'jeonse' (a large deposit in lieu of monthly rent) or 'wolse' (smaller deposit with monthly rent) is common.
-It's advisable to work with a real estate agent ('budongsan') who can help navigate these unique aspects of the Korean housing market.
-They can also assist with language barriers and ensure you understand the terms of your lease agreement.
+In cities like Seoul, the housing market is competitive, and you'll encounter terms like 'jeonse' (a large deposit with no monthly rent) and 'wolse' (smaller deposit with monthly rent).
+It's advisable to work with a real estate agent ('budongsan') who can help you navigate these options.
+Also, be prepared for high upfront costs, as deposits can be substantial, even for smaller apartments.

 4. Adapting to Cultural Norms